WFUT-DT: Home shopping and Telefutura/UniMás

 A joint venture led by Barry Diller bought the Silver King stations in 1996, renaming the group USA Broadcasting.
 As late as 2000, the company promised to bring the CityVision general-entertainment independent format that USA Broadcasting was slowly rolling out in its portfolio to New York and Los Angeles.
 CityVision had made it to four cities, but it proved costly to operate and was a ratings disappointment outside of live sports.
 USA Station Group Partnership of New Jersey, the licensee of WHSE, registered a trademark on WORX as a future call sign in October 2000.
 After discussions for a joint venture with ABC fell apart, the USA Broadcasting stations were sold to Univision for $1.1 billion in a deal announced in December 2000.
 The USA–Univision deal created seven new duopolies, including the pairing of WHSE and WHSI with Univision's WXTV (channel 41).

 In the immediate aftermath of the September 11 attacks of 2001, channel 68 temporarily simulcast WABC-TV, which had been broadcasting from the World Trade Center.
 It was later joined by channel 67.
 The station ceased broadcasting HSN on October 1, 2001, and temporarily switched to the American Independent Network.

-Univision used most of the stations it acquired by USA Broadcasting to launch a second network, Telefutura, which debuted on January 14, 2002.
+Univision used most of the stations it acquired from USA Broadcasting to launch a second network, Telefutura, which debuted on January 14, 2002.
 The stations adopted new WFUT and WFTY call letters, respectively.
 Telefutura rebranded as UniMás in 2013.

 In 2008, Univision experimented with adding 7 a.m. local morning newscasts to four of its Telefutura stations, including WFUT–WFTY.
 This continued through at least 2014.